peteash10/2017-body-of-work/README.md

 ##Contents

 I'm attempting to boil everything down into a series of documents.
-These will be expanded, reduced, merged and split between whenever now is and the end of October 2016.
+These will be expanded, reduced, merged and split between now and the end of October 2016.
 Here's the current batch.

 1. [Opening Statement](https://github.com/peteash10/2017-body-of-work/blob/master/words/1%20-%20Opening%20Statement.md) - Aiming to have this down to three paragraphs.
 Will take a while to get there!
 2. [Practical Areas of Interest](https://github.com/peteash10/2017-body-of-work/blob/master/words/2%20-%20Practical%20Areas%20of%20Interest.md) - The tools, methods and techniques I'm looking to use.